infoaed/pseudovote/README.md

 The voter is provided immediate auditability of the ballot box by submitting a pseudonymous ballot on a public bulletin board registering/displaying incoming votes from other voters in real time.
 Ideally pseudonyms should be delivered to voters by a separate service, but for most practical cases and educational use you can trust the web service at [Pseudovote.net](https://pseudovote.net/) to deliver them for you.

-Pseudovote implements a variation of "more sophisticated" protocol from [End-end-verifiability](https://arxiv.org/abs/1504.03778).
+Pseudovote implements a variation of "more sophisticated" protocol from "[End-end-verifiability](https://arxiv.org/abs/1504.03778)" by Benaloh et al (2015).
 Full source code of the service is disclosed according to its [AGPL license](LICENSE) and more details can be found on [documentation pages](https://infoaed.github.io/pseudovote/).

 ## Running your own